Education

 Publishers, Rotterdam, Netherlands.

-A. Smith, T. Gillespie, S. Dark, and M. Shin.
+Smith, A., T. Gillespie, S. Dark, and M. Shin.
 2006.
 “Species Richness and Abundance of Coral Reef Fishes in the Florida Keys Following a Decline in Coral Cover.”
 Florida Scientist, 70(2): 137-147.

 S. Dark, R. Maas, J. Mejia, and N. Belliappa.
 2006.
 “An Examination of Wetland Diversity in Ventura County, California.”
 APCG Yearbook, Vol. 68: 79-93.